williamseung/williiamseung/README.md

 # About Me
-This is personal repository of William.
+This is a personal repository of William.

 William is a design curator based in London, learning about the digital.